Cerebellum-Network/ddc-smart-contract/cere01/specification.md

 #### How to distribute Asset
 In order to distribute Asset you can use the following functions.

- **transfer**
+ - **transfer**

-Transfers _value amount of tokens to address _to.
+Transfers `_value` amount of tokens to address `_to`.
 The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend.
-This adds the ability to transfer tokens between User accounts and Application and vice versa.
+This adds the ability to transfer tokens from User accounts and Application and vice versa.
 This overrides the default behaviour of transfer function.
 This will be used for derivative asset use cases where we have Rewards, Discounts and Vouchers.
 We’ve added account abstraction which let’s the application owners always pay for the fee in our transfer function.
 ```
 pub fn transfer (&mut self, to: AccountId, value: Balance) -> bool

 ```

-**addDistributionAccount**
+- **addDistributionAccount**

-Transfer function adds the ability to transfer tokens between User accounts and Application and vice versa.
-To add more distribution wallets to enable application to user account transfers, this function will allow us to have multiple distribution wallets that we can use.
+Transfer function adds the ability to transfer tokens from User accounts and Application and vice versa.
+This function will allow us to have multiple distribution wallets that we can use.

 ```
 pub fn add_distribution_account (&mut self, ds_address: AccountId) -> bool
 ```

- **getDistributionAccount**
+ - **getDistributionAccount**

 This function gets the distribution account list.
 ```
 pub fn get_distribution_account (&self) -> [AccountId; DS_LIMIT]
 ```

- **issueRestrictedAsset**
+ - **issueRestrictedAsset**

 This function allows the issuing of vouchers and adds a time limit for an asset (expiration date) Expiration is associated with the asset at the time of issuance.